osspool/commerce-be/docs/api/commerce/order.md

 > - Users can cancel their own orders; admins can cancel any order.
 > - Cancellation is blocked only when the order is already `cancelled` or `delivered` (otherwise allowed).
 > - Set `refund: true` to trigger a refund when payment is verified.
+> - **Membership Points:** If customer redeemed points during checkout, they are automatically restored to their account on cancellation.
+See [Customer API - Points Lifecycle](../customer.md#points-lifecycle--restoration).

 ---